 Conventional Fitness Goals

-In several of my posts, I have discussed how it is important to have fitness goals in order to stay motivated.
+In several of my posts, I have discussed how it is important to have fitness goals to stay motivated.
 Probably the most common fitness goal is to lose weight (see 2015 New Year’s Resolutions).
 I guess this makes sense as everything around us tells us that we need to lose weight.
 For example:

 - Labels that say X calories per serving and other misleading food advertisements: Leanwashing Index 2013 list – 100 calories